 Whatever you end up doing, just make sure you do something.
 You have little to gain and everything to lose by skipping a supply agreement:

-Why Enter a Supply Agreement With A Roll Forming Company?
+Why Enter a Supplier Agreement With A Roll Forming Company?

-If you’re in the business of creating and selling products with outsourced roll formed components, chances are you’ll benefit from a supply agreement.
+If you’re in the business of creating and selling products with outsourced roll formed components, chances are you’ll benefit from a supplier agreement.
 The benefits include:

 Having a partner who has the ability to maintain an inventory of needed supplies and handle each step of the manufacturing process -- up to and including packaging and delivery -- can reduce production costs and result in discounted prices.